The-Bumble-BEE/Auto_Copy/README.md

 This project is licensed under the MIT license.

 ## ☕ Donate
-If you link this Code, you can donate via Bitcoin: bc1qvg3thskmtlvvue84zzkygpp49txzjuk3mw55vx
+If you like this Code, you can donate via Bitcoin: bc1qvg3thskmtlvvue84zzkygpp49txzjuk3mw55vx